100 Notable alumni of

 -

 Lucille Teasdale-Corti CM GOQ was a Canadian physician and pediatric surgeon, who worked in Uganda from 1961 until her death in 1996.
-Despite considerable hardship, including civil war and the AIDS epidemic, she cofounded with her husband a university hospital in the north of Uganda.
+With her husband she co-founded a university hospital in the north of Uganda.

 -